-- 59. Asset custodians are responsible for: - a. factoring the management of security-protected assets for which they are the custodian into their security risk management and planning, refer to the DSPF Governance and Executive Guidance; - b. the physical security procedures within the areas under their control; - c. ensuring that aggregated security-protected assets in their custody are appropriately protected in accordance with this DSPF part; and - d. ensuring that employees or persons engaged under contract working with aggregated security-protected assets are aware of, and comply with the requirements for protecting the asset as detailed in this DSPF Principle.
+- 61. Asset custodians are responsible for: - factoring the management of security-protected assets for which they are the custodian into their security risk management and planning (refer to DSPF Governance and Executive Guidance); - b. the physical security procedures within the areas under their control; - c. ensuring that aggregated security-protected assets in their custody are appropriately protected in accordance with this DSPF Principle; and - d. ensuring that employees or persons engaged under contract working with aggregated security-protected assets are aware of, and comply with the requirements for protecting the asset as detailed in this DSPF Principle.